AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	weights := someWeightsAsNumbers
 ```

 To define this method, you need to select the `Neuron` class in the class panel (second top list panel).
-Then, write the code given above *without* `Neuron>>`, which is often prepended in documentation to provide context, but is not needed in the browser because the class visibly is selected in the top pane.
+Then, write the code given above *without* `Neuron>>`, which is often prepended in documentation to indicate the class that should host the method, but it is not needed in the browser because the class is selected in the top pane.
 Figure @fig:systemBrowserAndMethodWeight illustrates this.
 Next, you should accept the code (again by right clicking on the `Accept` menu item).
 In  Pharo jargon, accepting a method has the effect to actually compile it (_i.e.,_ using the Pharo compiler to translate the Pharo source code into some bytecodes understandable by the Pharo virtual machine).
 Once compiled, a method may be executed.
 The code defines the method named `weights:` which accepts one argument, provided as a variable named `someWeightsAsNumbers`.

 The expression `weights := someWeightsAsNumbers` assigns the value `someWeightsAsNumbers` to the variable `weights`.